waywardphilosopher/parami/content/docs/knowing.md

 1. What does Theaetetus mean when he says that knowledge is perception?

-#### Reading 3 (session 5): "Knowlege is true belief."
+#### Reading 3 (session 5): "Knowledge is true judgement."

+In this session, we're exploring Theaetetus's proposal that knowledge is true judgement.
+This is section 187b–201c of the text.
+The reading is a bit longer than usual, so don't try to understand every word.
+Just read through, keeping up the momentum, and see if you can get the gist of what is going on.

-In this session, we're exploring Theaetetus's proposal that knowledge is true belief.
-We'll be asking what this means, and exploring Socrates's objections to this proposal.
+In the class, we'll be asking what the idea of knowledge as true judgement means, and exploring Socrates's objections to this proposal.

-#### Reading 4 (session 6): "Knowledge is true belief with an account."
+#### Reading 4 (session 6): "Knowledge is true judgement with an account."

-Theaetetus now modifies his previous proposal, to say that knowledge is true belief *with an account*.
+Theaetetus now modifies his previous proposal, to say that knowledge is true judgement *with an account*.
 But what is an account (*logos* in Greek)?
 And does this solve the problem?
 This is the problem we are looking at this week.
+The section of the text is 201d–210a.

 #### Reading 5 (session 7 and 8): "Skill knowledge": Zhuangzi's Ox